nemisis84/Network-and-Computer-Security-project/REPORT.md

 ## 1. Introduction

-Our buisniess scenario is the GrooveGalaxy.
+Our buisness scenario is the GrooveGalaxy.
 We have created a simple application with a focus on security, testability and low effort on user experience.
-There are three main parts of the project; secure document, infrastructure and the security challenge.
+There are three main parts of the project: secure document, infrastructure and the security challenge.
 For the secure document AES and HMAC are used to provide confidentiality and authenticity, as those were the requirements given in the project description.
 Furthermore, we used HTTP for communication between clients and the application server and between the application server and the database(DB).
 To make our system even more secure we have implemented a firewall on the router which connects the application server and database with the "world".
 In the security challenge, we have implemented a family key shared among the family clients in a given family.
 Finally, we have implemented playback of audio such that users can quickly skip to a certain point in a song.
 This is enabled by the properties of the CTR mode used in the AES encryption.
 Underneath, you can see the architecture of our network:

 <!-- (_Provide a brief overview of your project, including the business scenario and the main components: secure documents, infrastructure, and security challenge._)